mayosen/parser/README.md

 # Web-parser
 A script for searching all the endpoints of the site and building its map.
+Build with Python 3.9.6.

 ## To Compare
 To compare the correctness of endpoints search you can use: https://www.xml-sitemaps.com/.